based on Reviews

 Incidentally, our Western medicine is also familiar with such effects: for example, internal medicine knows that a disease of the gallbladder can also cause pain in the right shoulder blade.

-TCM comprises five different therapeutic methods: nutrition, herbal medicine/medicines, massage (Tuina), meditative forms of movement such as Qigong and Tai Chi, and acupuncture.
+TCM comprises five different therapeutic methods: nutrition, herbal medicine/medicines, massage (Tuina), meditative movement forms such as Qigong and Tai Chi, and acupuncture.

 However, TCM is not just a therapy method, but many of the o.gComponents such as nutrition or meditative forms of exercise are of a preventative nature.